Pneumococcal infection: Prevention

-Due to the importance of disease caused by S. pneumoniae several vaccines have been developed to protect against invasive infection.
+Due to the importance of disease caused by S. pneumoniae, several vaccines have been developed to protect against invasive infection.
 The World Health Organization recommend routine childhood pneumococcal vaccination; it is incorporated into the childhood immunization schedule in a number of countries including the United Kingdom, United States, and South Africa.

 Treatment

 Throughout history treatment relied primarily on β-lactam antibiotics.
 In the 1960s nearly all strains of S. pneumoniae were susceptible to penicillin, but more recently there has been an increasing prevalence of penicillin resistance especially in areas of high antibiotic use.
 A varying proportion of strains may also be resistant to cephalosporins, macrolides (such as erythromycin), tetracycline, clindamycin and the fluoroquinolones.
+Notably, macrolide-resistant S. pneumoniae has been declared a medium-priority pathogen by the WHO due to its growing clinical and public health significance.
 Penicillin-resistant strains are more likely to be resistant to other antibiotics.
 Most isolates remain susceptible to vancomycin, though its use in a β-lactam-susceptible isolate is less desirable because of tissue distribution of the medication and concerns of development of vancomycin resistance.

 More advanced beta-lactam antibiotics (cephalosporins) are commonly used in combination with other antibiotics to treat meningitis and community-acquired pneumonia.
 In adults recently developed fluoroquinolones such as levofloxacin and moxifloxacin are often used to provide empiric coverage for patients with pneumonia, but in parts of the world where these medications are used to treat tuberculosis, resistance has been described.

 Susceptibility testing should be routine with empiric antibiotic treatment guided by resistance patterns in the community in which the organism was acquired.
 There is currently debate as to how relevant the results of susceptibility testing are to clinical outcome.
 There is slight clinical evidence that penicillins may act synergistically with macrolides to improve outcomes.

-Resistant Pneumococci strains are called penicillin-resistant Pneumococci (PRP), penicillin-resistant Streptococcus pneumoniae (PRSP), Streptococcus pneumoniae penicillin resistant (SPPR), or drug-resistant Strepotococcus pneumomoniae (DRSP).
+Resistant pneumococci strains are called penicillin-resistant pneumococci (PRP), penicillin-resistant Streptococcus pneumoniae (PRSP), Streptococcus pneumoniae penicillin resistant (SPPR), or drug-resistant Strepotococcus pneumomoniae (DRSP).